Jerry Cantrell: Layne Staley era (1987–2002)

-Jerry Cantrell served as the lead guitarist, co-lyricist, co-vocalist and main composer of Alice in Chains until the group's near-permanent hiatus beginning in the late 1990s and leading through the death of lead singer Layne Staley in April 2002.
+Jerry Cantrell was the lead guitarist, co-lyricist, co-lead singer and main composer of Alice in Chains until the group's near-permanent hiatus beginning in the late 1990s and leading through the death of lead singer Layne Staley in April 2002.
 Cantrell's guitar contribution gave a heavy metal edge to the band's unique grunge style.
-Cantrell also played bass on the track "Love Song", from the 1992 Sap EP.

 Cantrell started to sing lead vocals on the 1992 acoustic EP Sap, and his role continued to grow in the following albums, making Alice in Chains a two-vocal band.
 Cantrell stated that it was Staley who encouraged him to sing.

 Although Alice in Chains has been labeled grunge by the mainstream media, Cantrell identifies the band as primarily heavy metal.
 He told Guitar World in 1996, "We're a lot of different things ...
 I don't quite know what the mixture is, but there's definitely metal, blues, rock and roll, maybe a touch of punk.
 The metal part will never leave, and I never want it to".

 Alice in Chains was one of the most successful bands of the 1990s, selling over 20 million records worldwide, and over 14 million records in the US alone.
 Their debut album, Facelift, was released in 1990 and has been certified double-platinum by the RIAA, selling over two million copies.
 Cantrell dedicated the album to his late mother Gloria and to his close friend Andrew Wood, lead singer of the band Mother Love Bone who died in 1990.
 Speaking with Spin magazine in January 1991, Cantrell confirmed that the song "Sunshine" from Facelift was written about his mother's death.
 "When I was a little kid, I'd always tell her, "I'll be famous and buy you a house and you'll never have to work again.
 I'll take care of you like you took care of me.'
 When she passed away, it was a really shitty time for me.
 I didn't know how to deal with it then, and I still don't.
 But it gave me the impetus to do what I'm doing."

 In February 1992, the band released the acoustic EP Sap.
 The EP has been certified gold, and it features guest vocals by Ann Wilson from the band Heart, who joined Cantrell for the chorus of "Brother", and Staley for the chorus of "Am I Inside".
 The EP also features Mark Arm of Mudhoney and Chris Cornell of Soundgarden, who appeared together on the song "Right Turn", credited as "Alice Mudgarden" in the liner notes.
 The opening track, "Brother", featured Cantrell on lead vocals.
 The song was about Cantrell's relationship with his younger brother, David.
 Cantrell also played bass on the last track, "Love Song".